Motivational Story of Pranjal Patil | Disability to IAS Officer

 She had to ask for help from strangers to cross the road and to get into the train.
 Many people used to ask questions and advise her not to travel alone and study in a college, which is so far from her home.
 But Pranjal was determined to study in St. Xavier’s college only.
 While doing graduation she realised she wanted to become an IAS officer after she read an article about Indian Administrative Services.
 She liked the idea of contributing to the welfare of society.

-Patil pursued her Master’s in International Relations from Jawaharlal Nehru University, which is one of the most prestigious universities of India.
+Patil pursued her Master’s in International Relations from Jawaharlal Nehru University.
 She completed her M.phil and PhD from the same university.
 It was a challenge for her to find a perfect writer who could match her speed.
 She got help from Vidushi, who would write exams for her.

 Disability couldn’t beat a person who never gives up.
 Pranjal Patil never let her disability come in her way of preparation.
 She took help of technology.
 She got software Job Access with Speech (JAWS) installed in her laptop, which would read out books for her.
 But using this software was again a challenge in itself.
 It was a time consuming process of getting each and every book scanned to listen to the same.
 She couldn’t read hand written notes with the help of this software.